 The Body in Mind research group investigates the role of the brain and mind in chronic pain.
 Pain is a huge problem - it affects 20% of the population and costs western societies about as much as diabetes and cancer combined.
 His research group does experiments in humans - both healthy volunteers and people in pain, and clinical intervention studies and clinical trials of treatments for defined chronic pain conditions.
 Our research is supported by four NHMRC Project Grants and many of the group have scholarship or fellowship support.
 We have eight nationalities and several disciplines represented.

-For those of you keen on 'metrics', my main metrics are: Total number of papers - about 150; H-index - about 42; competitive grant funding - about $11.5 million.
+For those of you keen on 'metrics', my main metrics are: Total number of papers - about 180; H-index - about 47; competitive grant funding - about $15 million.
 I have given over 50 keynote talks at big international meetings, and I have spoken at the national meetings of relevant organisations (e.g. Pain Society, Physiotherapy, Medical or Psychological Association) in 27 countries.
-David Butler and I wrote Explain Pain, which is now in five languages, and with others we wrote The Graded Motor Imagery Handbook.
+David Butler and I wrote Explain Pain, which is now in six languages, and the Explain Pain Handbook: Protectometer.
+With others we wrote The Graded Motor Imagery Handbook.
 I also wrote a small book called Painful Yarns - Metaphors and stories to help understand the biology of pain.
 I have won a few prizes, most recently the 2012 NHMRC Marshall & Warren Award for Innovation and Potential Transformation.